poyashad/OpenCV-LaneKeeping/README.md

 # OpenCV-LaneKeeping
-My first attempt on Lane Keeping with OpenCV in C++.
+My attempt on Lane Keeping with OpenCV in C++.
 Wish me good luck!

 ### Status
 - [x] Region Of Interest (ROI)